strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 ![Strimzi and Envoy Gateway](/assets/images/posts/2024-08-07-strimzi-gateway-api.png)

 The Gateway API has [many implementations](https://gateway-api.sigs.k8s.io/implementations/).
 In this blog we will use Envoy Gateway as our Gateway Controller.
-At LittleHorse we chose Envoy Gateway for production use because of its simple deployment model, Envoy's maturity and great performance, and our extensive past experience with Envoy.
+We chose Envoy Gateway for production at LittleHorse due to its simple deployment model, Envoy's maturity and performance, and our extensive experience with Envoy.

 #### Accessing Kafka